How to prevent download of PDF from web pages

 With both download links and web page password protection, you need to think about why you’re trying to prevent downloads of PDF files.
 If it’s because you want to limit who can view the PDF, both are useless.
 You might prevent PDF downloads by those who randomly happen across your webpage or download URL, but you aren’t going to stop piracy or other unauthorized sharing with either method.
 An authorized user can just upload the file somewhere else for others to download.
 Your PDF is still widely available, and you have less visibility to boot.

-JavaScript is one of the few ways to prevent the download of a PDF from a web page while allowing users to view it online.
-You’ll see this approach used often in secure data rooms and cloud storage/collaboration platforms such as Google Docs.
+JavaScript (JS) is one of the few ways to prevent the download of a PDF from a web page while allowing users to view it online.
+JS is used to disable the download button.
+You’ll see this approach used often in secure data rooms, PDF flipbooks, and cloud storage/collaboration platforms such as Google Docs.
 The PDF is displayed via a HTML web viewer, but JavaScript controls restrict what users can do with it, disabling the ability to print, download, copy paste, and edit.

 Additionally, there are certain things that JavaScript alone just cannot do.
 This includes blocking screenshots and preventing printing of PDF docs to file drivers if printing is enabled (see how to make a Google Doc a PDF for an example of this).
 You aren’t really preventing downloading if you can’t stop these, as users can easily create a PDF for use offline.